Visiting Disney World During The Holidays

-We had the studio villa, and it was really nice!
+We had a studio villa, and it was really nice!
 We had a view of the pool area and a little sitting area outside the room.
-There’s a little kitchen area with a microwave, refrigerator, coffee pot, sink and dishes in the cabinet!
+There’s a little kitchen area with a microwave, refrigerator, coffee pot, sink, and dishes in the cabinet!

-The shower was cool because there was there was a regular shower head and then a “rain” showerhead in middle.
+The shower was cool because there was a regular shower head and then a “rain” showerhead in middle.

 Exploring The Resort